pivotal/docs-tas-adapter/environment-variables.md

 You can access environment variables programmatically, including variables defined by the buildpack.

-The table below lists the system variables available to your app container.
+The table below lists the app-specific system environment variables available to your app container.
+See [App-Specific System Variables](https://docs.pivotal.io/application-service/3-0/devguide/deploy-apps/environment-variable.html#app-system-env) in _TAS for VMs Environment Variables_ for more information on each environment variable.

 | Environment Variable | Running | Staging |
 | -------------------- | ------- | ------- |